Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso

 \subsection{Simulation Setup}

-For our simulations, we train each estimator using sample sizes of 250, 500, 1000, and 2000.
+In simulations, each estimator is trained using sample sizes of 250, 500, 1000, and 2000, respectively.
 We then measure their performance over 20 test points, which are generated from the same distributions.
-We consider three types of data-generating distributions.
-For each type, we examine three dimensions for the covariates $X = (X_1,\cdots,X_d) \in \R^d$, where $d \in \{1, 3, 5\}$.
+We examine three types of data generating distributions and, for each, consider real-valued covariates $X = (X_1,\cdots,X_d)$ with dimensions $d \in \{1, 3, 5\}$.
 The distribution of $X$ is as follows: